kaazing/java.client.tutorials/j2se/java-jms-demo/README.md

 ## Interact with Kaazing Java WebSocket Client API

-Tutorial how to create Kaazing J2SE WebSocket JMS Tutorial application from scratch, to be able to send and receive JMS messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-java/o_dev_java.html).
+Checklist how to create Kaazing J2SE WebSocket JMS Tutorial application from scratch, to be able to send and receive JMS messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-java/o_dev_java.html).

 ## API Documentation